-- Being aware of and complying with the Equalities and Cohesion Policy; - Not discriminating on grounds of race sexual orientation, religion, belief or non-belief, gender; or other equality characteristics; - Reporting any racist incident or act of discrimination in which they were directly or indirectly involved either in or out of school; - Understanding, valuing and celebrating diversity; - Challenging stereotypes, and prejudices. - Treating others as their equals.
+- Being aware of and complying with the Equalities and Cohesion Policy at an age appropriate level; - Not discriminating on grounds of race sexual orientation, religion, belief or non-belief, gender; or other equality characteristics; - Reporting any racist incident or act of discrimination in which they were directly or indirectly involved either in or out of school; - Understanding, valuing and celebrating diversity; - Challenging stereotypes, and prejudices. - Treating others as their equals.

-6. Eliminating discrimination, promoting equality and celebrating diversity
+5. Eliminating discrimination, promoting equality and celebrating diversity